Ty-Code/Project-Cravers-App/README.md

-# Donut Crave-App
+# CRAVERS-App
 (ONGOING)

 ---

 ## Project Overview

-Donut Crave app grabs GPS coordinates based on two parameters (postcode and number) entered by the user and lists the donut shops in the neighborhood with their addresses
+'Cravers' is a single page application that grabs GPS coordinates based on two parameters (postcode and number) entered by the user and lists the requested shops in the neighborhood with their addresses.

 ## Built With